When and where is practice?

 Will my wrestler participate in tournaments?

 The team usually pays for wrestlers to attend at least one tournament during the season.
 Your wrestler can attend any open tournament - there is one nearly every weekend in the metro.
 Closer to the beginning of the season, they are posted on The Guillotine (https://theguillotine.com/).
 We also publish a list of tournaments that the coaches will be attending so you know where you’ll have mat side support.
 Because they are optional, the cost of entry for those is not included in our program fee.
+If your wrestler attends any tournament noted as a MN/USA Qualifier tournament, he or she will also need a MN/USA membership.

 If you are new to the sport, you and your wrestler may want to attend a tournament first as spectators.
 Together with the Maple Grove Varsity Wrestling Booster Club, our club hosts a tournament in Maple Grove on the Sunday after Thanksgiving.